A nimble spray crab seen on San Salvador

 Published: October, 2018 in Fireside Magazine (you can read it for free at that link)

-Genre: fiction/historical fiction
+Genre: science fiction short story

 Genre: YA fantasy